glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 >
 > We invite anyone to apply to the Sigmanaut Program if they:
 > 🔶 Are helping or want to help Ergo grow in any meaningful way
-> 🔶 Will participate in group discussions/ vote on group proposals
+> 🔶 Will participate in group discussions & vote on group proposals
-> 🔶 Will hold themselves to high standards -as a steward and ambassador of Ergo {.is-info}
+> 🔶 Will hold themselves to high standards -as stewards/ ambassadors of Ergo {.is-info}